 As a caterpillar, it eats willows, cottonwoods, and aspens, changing colors to green with two large eye spots to scare off predators.
 The caterpillar also has bright orange horns behind its head, and it releases an unpleasant scent as a defense mechanism.

-We can see them flocking in damp soil and mud because this is where they get essential minerals and salts.
+We can see these yellow butterflies flocking in damp soil and mud because this is where they get essential minerals and salts.
 They also emit a strong odor from their abdomen to deter potential predators.

 The Red Admiral butterfly lives in various regions of Europe, Asia, North Africa, and North America.
 It has black and red colors with white spots.
 They feed on flower nectar from various flowers, overripe fruit, tree sap, and bird droppings.